20jam/php-oop/readme.md

 # NOTES
 ## Object Oriented Programming

-OOP is a programming style in which we group variables and methods of a particular topic into single class.
+OOP is a programming style in which we group methods and variables of a particular topic into single class.
+For example, the code that relate users will be in User class.
 OOP is heavily adopted because it support code organization, provides modularity and reduces the need to repeat ourselves.

-One of the fundamental advantage of this programming style is that the data and the operations that manipulate the data (the code) are both encapsulated in the object.
+- Encapsulation: data and the operations that manipulate the data (the code) are both encapsulated in the object.

-The main object-oriented concept are as follows:

-- Encapsulation: A single object contains both its behaviors (methods) and data (properties).
 - Inheritance: A class can inherit from another class and take advantage of the methods and properties defined by the superclass. (is a)
 - Polymorphism: Similar objects can respond to the same messages (method) in